developer-advocacy-dremio/dremio-cloud-dremioframe/docs/ai/overview.md

 The AI Agent is designed to assist with:

+-   **[Generation](generation.md): Generate Python Scripts, SQL and cURL commands to interact with your Dremio instance
 -   **[Observability](observability.md)**: Analyze job failures and monitor system health.
 -   **[Reflections](reflections.md)**: Recommend and manage reflections for query acceleration.
 -   **[Governance](governance.md)**: Audit access and automate dataset documentation.